Future of the Left: How To Stop Your Brain in an Accident

 In May 2013 it was announced that Future of the Left would crowdfund their next album through the website Pledge.
 The funding goal for the album was reached in just five hours.

 The band rewarded pledgers with a four track EP entitled Love Songs For Our Husbands released on 1 July, through their own new label, Prescriptions Music.
 The full-length new album entitled How to Stop Your Brain in an Accident was released for streaming on 21 October and was released in physical format on 28 October.
 In addition, a sessions EP for the album was also announced, entitled Human Death.

 The Peace and Truce of Future of the Left

-In December 2015 Future of the Left announced they would once again crowdfund for their fifth studio album entitled The Peace and Truce of Future of the Left.
+In December 2015 Future of the Left announced they would once again crowdfund for their fifth studio album entitled The Peace & Truce of Future of the Left.
 The funding goal was reached within three hours.

 Set for a release date of 25 March 2016 the band announced they would again record another sessions EP in addition to the new album and pledgers could also buy a special Fuzz Pedal specially created for the band.
 The album was released on 8 April 2016.

 Guitar player/vocalist Jimmy Watkins was absent from the recording of the album and is no longer a member of Future of the Left.

-As for the title, on an appearance on Conan Neutron's Protonic Reversal Falco elaborated 21 September 2016:

-The Peace and Truce of God, pre-chivalry was a code for knights that weren't exactly the genuine paladins that history would paint them to be, but thugs with armor riding around the countryside taking what they wanted in every kind of sense.
-So the Peace and Truce of God was an attempt to give some kind of code and set of rules to those people.
-There's no obvious parallel with the band, but just generally speaking it had been a rough couple of years, and it had the feeling of being after a battle.

-Not quite dramatic, you often don't realize something is difficult and that is taking something out of you until after it's finished.
-There's a certain assessment you make that it ends up being a bit more depressing than you originally thought.

-It's just words, It was just right. i'll say something to Julia and Jack and they'll say yeah, that's right.
-'That's the title then.
-That was a clause, it made sense, there was a noun.'